GeminiCCCC/SystemDesign/README.md

 **12. better serialize data into binary format to save network IO (Apache Avro)**

 **13. when designing data streaming system, we will need to keep reducing the request rate.
 From billions of requests from each client, then we pre_aggregate data on each API gateway host for several seconds and then go to Kafka.
 And we can always parition data into different partitions and process each partition of data in parallel, and then aggregate data in memory

+**14. in queue each message is consumed by one consumer while in topic, each message is goes to all the subscribers**

+**15. how each host talks to other hosts?**

+a. first approach is message broadcasting, tell everyone everything.
+This approach is easy to implement and works for small cluster but not scalable, as the hosts increased the messages need to be broadcasts will be increased quadratically.

+b. second is gossip protocal, with a given frequcency, each machine picks another machine randomly and shares data (Yahoo use this

+c. thrid is use distributed cache (Redis)

+d. forth is coordication service (choose one host as a leader and other nodes only share data with leader)

+e.
+TCP vs UDP: TCP guarantees delivery of data and the packets will be delivered in the same order they were sent; UDP does not guarantee the order of the packets, but it's faster.
+So if we want more accurate with a bit performance overhead then TCP; otherwise UDP

+**16. how to do retry?**

+exponential backoff and jitter: every retry interval will increased exponentially and plus a random number to prevent many retries happen at the same time